-The Middle Years Programme (MYP) is a curriculum framework designed by the International Baccalaureate (IB) to enable students in Grades 6 - 10 to move on successfully to the IB Diploma Programme or the Kazakhstan United National Test Programme.
-The MYP Programme is fully integrated with the Kazakhstani standards as outlined by the Kazakhstan Ministry of Education.
+The Middle Years Programme (MYP) is a curriculum framework designed by the International Baccalaureate (IB) to enable students in Grades 6 - 10 to move on successfully to the IB Diploma Programme or the Kazakhstan National Programme.
+At Miras the MYP Programme is fully integrated with the Kazakhstani standards as outlined by the Kazakhstan Ministry of Education.